 The subject site is located within a commercial zone (C1, Local Business District) where commercial development is specifically allowed to include retail uses.
 In addition, the property is located on one of the City's primary commercial corridors that is predominantly intended for commercial uses.
-Pursuant to the CMMC, cannabis retail storefronts are permitted uses in the C1 zone and are subject to extensive regulation as described in this report.
+Pursuant to the CMMC, cannabis retail storefronts are permitted uses in the C1 zone and are subject to extensive regulation (as described in this report).
+Additionally, the proposed cannabis retail storefront use is not located within 1,000 feet of a K-12 school, playground, homeless shelter, or youth center as defined in the CMMC.
+Although the subject property is now located within 1,000 feet of a licensed child daycare, the application was determined to meet location requirements on January 19, 2022, prior to the operation of the child daycare facility.
+The shortest walking distance between the two properties is approximately 1,585 feet and would involve crossing SR-55 via the 22nd Street overpass.

-All retail sales would take place under the roof, no outdoor storage or sales are proposed nor would be allowed, and operations would be conditioned to be compliant with applicable local and State laws, as well as to minimize potential impacts on neighboring properties.
-Staff does not anticipate that the proposed retail cannabis use would be materially detrimental to uses in the vicinity such as restaurants, retail stores, offices, medical offices, car dealerships, and residences.
+All retail sales would take place under the roof, no outdoor storage or sales are proposed nor would be allowed, and operations would be conditioned to be compliant with applicable local and State laws, as well as to minimize potential impacts.
+Staff does not anticipate that the proposed retail cannabis use would be materially detrimental to nearby uses such as a grocery store, massage business, mini-storage, auto services, motels, and residences.

 Lastly, the proposed use would not be materially detrimental to adjacent uses because the project would include features to ensure compatibility such as following a photometric plan so security lighting is shielded from adjacent properties, having a security guard onsite during hours of operation, and implementing odor control measures.
-As proposed and conditioned, the retail cannabis use would be compatible with other properties within the area, and in compliance with local and State requirements.

-• Granting the conditional use permit will not be materially detrimental to the health, safety and general welfare of the public or otherwise injurious to property or improvements within the immediate neighborhood.
+As proposed and conditioned, the retail cannabis use would be compatible with other properties within the area, and in compliance with local and State requirements. • Granting the conditional use permit will not be materially detrimental to the health, safety and general welfare of the public or otherwise injurious to property or improvements within the immediate neighborhood.

 The proposed cannabis retail storefront use would follow safety measures detailed in a professionally-prepared security plan.
 The security plan was evaluated for compliance by the City's cannabis consultant, HdL.
 Measures designed to maintain safety at the site include, but are not limited to, at least one security guard that would be onsite during the hours of operation and security devices shall be installed before operation.
 Examples of security devices include window and door alarms, motion-detectors, limited access areas, and a monitored video surveillance system covering all exterior entrances, exits, and all interior limited access spaces.
-In addition, the business employees, including part-time staff, must pass a live scan background check and obtain an identification badge from the City that indicates they have passed certain employee requirements.
-The conditions of approval include, but are not limited to, the aforementioned security measures to ensure that the use would not be materially detrimental to the health, safety and general welfare of the public or be otherwise injurious to property or improvements within the immediate neighborhood.
+In addition, the business employees, including part-time staff, must pass a live scan background check and obtain an identification badge from the City. he conditions of approval include, but are not limited to, the aforementioned security measures to ensure that the use would not be materially detrimental to the health, safety and general welfare of the public or be otherwise injurious to property or improvements within the immediate neighborhood.